 Steven Doyle - github.com/SteveDoyle2/pyNastran - OP2 Development

-Be a part of the community by joining the forums or contacting Bill at the email below.
+Be a part of the community by joining the forums, chat, or contacting the email below.

-For inquiries, email dbcase29 "AT" gmail "DOT" com
+For inquiries, email mystransolver "AT" gmail "DOT" com